 CAPSS will arrange for a mentor for any first-year superintendent who would like this support.
-The mentor will be a superintendent in the same general geographic area for ease of meeting; however, mentoring may also occur via telephone.
-Mentoring is focused on a current, experienced superintendent helping a new superintendent respond to situations by sharing his/her own experience in dealing with similar situations.
-Mentoring is usually an informal process that is not based on pre-established goals or objectives and does not follow a pre-established schedule or agenda.
-Rather, it is a process that is determined by the needs of the new superintendent as they arise.
-In effect, the mentor is there when the new superintendent needs him/her.
-Mentoring works best when there is a collegial relationship based on mutual respect and usually quickly evolves into both collegiality and friendship.
+For ease of meeting, the mentor will be a superintendent in the same general geographic area; however, mentoring may also occur via telephone.
+Mentoring is focused on a current, experienced superintendent helping a new superintendent respond to situations by sharing their own experience in dealing with similar situations.
+Mentoring is usually an informal process not based on pre-established goals or objectives and does not follow a pre-established schedule or agenda.
+Instead, it is a process determined by the new superintendent's needs as they arise.
+In effect, the mentor is there when the new superintendent needs them.
+Mentoring works best when a collegial relationship is based on mutual respect and usually quickly evolves into both collegiality and friendship.
 Mentoring becomes a supporter, encourager, colleague, and friend.
 Your area chair will contact you to arrange a mentor.